Home / FAQ

 Vitagri is a UK organisation building the first credible framework to measure, verify, and reward nutrient-dense food production.
 We connect the dots between soil health, farming practice, and human health outcomes — and we build the systems to make nutritional quality visible and valuable in the food market.

-Vitagri was founded by David Rose — a farmer, entrepreneur, and food system analyst.
+Vitagri was co-founded by Rob Ward (CEO) and David Rose (Chairman) — combining commercial AgTech and FMCG leadership with deep farming and food systems expertise.
 The team includes agronomists, nutritionists, food system specialists, data scientists, and technologists.
 See the Team page for more details.

 The Research